etoMvom/masterThesis/README.md

 - _GloVe and Fasttext (300d)_: General-purpose static embeddings
 - _PubMedBERT and BioBert_: Transformer-based contextual embeddings trained on biomedical corpora

-⚖️ Class Imbalance & Resampling Techniques
+⚖️ Class Imbalance & Handling Techniques
-In the _multiclass setting_, class imbalance was addressed with:
+In both the _binary_ and _multiclass settings_, class imbalance was addressed with:

-- _SMOTE / Borderline-SMOTE_
+- _SMOTE / Borderline-SMOTE_ (resampling techniques)
-- _Weight Class_
+- _Weight Class_ (assigning different weights to classes in the loss function)

 📈 Performance Monitoring
 All experiments were tracked using _Weights & Biases_, including live training curves, evaluation metrics per epoch, confusion matrices, and model comparison dashboards.